AP Framework Revision

 - Develop methodologies for advanced practice professionals to become certified

-Based on this mandate, two complementary projects were launched: the Advanced Practice Framework and Advanced Practice Certification.
-Both these initiatives represent important steps towards the goal of advanced practice roles in all MRT profession across the whole country.
+Based on this mandate, the CAMRT undertook two complementary initiatives: the Advanced Practice Framework and Advanced Practice Certification.
+Both of these initiatives have played a large part in the advances made to date in advanced practice in medical radiation technology, and both are integral to fulfilling the goal of advanced practice roles for all MRT profession across the whole country.

 The definition of Advanced Practice is the core of the document.
 The rest of the framework document has been developed to provide context for advanced practice in Canada and to extend the concepts addressed in the definition.
 The sections preceding the definition briefly discuss the history of advanced practice and present the rationale for the development of advanced practice in healthcare.
 The sections that follow the definition isolate its distinct elements and elaborate on these important themes in the context of the Canadian healthcare environment.